 Hackers look at ransomware as a quick payday, so they are very opportunistic in terms of their ransomware attack strategy.
 They cast a wide net, but tend to focus on target industries they think are more likely to click their links.

 In a recent BitSight Insights report, data scientists examined the cybersecurity performance of nearly 20,000 companies against the growing threat of ransomware.
 In doing so, they found that cybersecurity in the education sector may be lacking.
 In fact, education has the highest rate of ransomware across all industries: three times more than healthcare and ten times more than finance.

 There are a number of elements that may be contributing to the education sector’s inflated rate of ransomware infections.
 Those in the education field naturally have an “information sharing” mentality, which lends to a high rate of peer-to-peer file sharing.
 Universities and higher ed institutions encourage collaboration—but as a result, you often see students and faculty engaging in file-sharing activity on the school’s primary network.
-While these activities drive advanced thinking, they often also expose the organization to attacks such as ransomware.
+While these activities drive advanced thinking, they often also expose the organization to

 Additionally, we live in a day and age when students at all types of institutions—from elementary through higher ed—are encouraged to bring electronic devices into the classroom.
 While some of these devices are controlled by the school’s IT departments, many are personal devices.
 This leaves the school’s network vulnerable to cyber attacks like ransomware, as there is far less IT control on what can and cannot happen in and on the network.